gruns/blagoblag/content/drafts/http-considered-unethical.rst

 well pleases should be able to read whatever they like without their ISP knowing it.

+A key issue in designing API and user interfaces is making sure that actions reflect the intent and agency of their user.
+No users' mental model for how their browser works includes the possibility that attackers are reading or manipulating the contents of pages (if you don't believe, try explaining to someone that the ``From`` field of an email doesn't prove who it's really from).

 As operators of websites, we should not be empowered to give away our users' privacy.